 Quite simply, the purpose of the program is to encourage and support adoptive families whenever, however, and wherever they need it.
 We do this in three ways:

-- Matching your family to an adoptive parent consultant whose background most closely fits your situation.
+- Connect your family to an adoptive parent consultant whose background most closely fits your situation.

 - Providing personal contact and support in whatever way and for however long you need it (phone, email, in person, etc).